lupantech/ineqmath/README.md

-## About IneqMath
+## Introduction
+Mathematical inequalities are fundamental to diverse fields such as analysis, optimization, and probability theory, with applications spanning scientific modeling, economics, and competitive mathematics.
+A major bottleneck in advancing LLM capabilities for inequality proving is the scarcity of suitable benchmarks.
+While formal mathematical reasoning offers correctness guarantees and is a vital research direction, LLMs, trained on vast corpora of natural language, often exhibit strong informal reasoning capabilities.

-IneqMath is a benchmark for evaluating large language models (LLMs) on informal but verifiable inequality proving.
-Centered on Olympiad-level algebraic inequalities, it challenges models to not only produce correct final answers but also construct step-by-step solutions that apply theorems appropriately, justify symbolic transformations, and estimate tight bounds.
-Problems are framed in natural language and decomposed into two automatically checkable subtasks—bound estimation and relation prediction—allowing fine-grained assessment of reasoning accuracy beyond surface-level correctness.
+To bridge this gap between formal rigor and intuitive problem-solving, We introduce **IneqMath**, **a benchmark for evaluating large language models (LLMs) on informal but verifiable inequality proving.** Centered on Olympiad-level algebraic inequalities, we develop a modular LLM-as-judge framework that rigorously evaluates both final answers and proof step soundness to challenges models to not only produce correct final answers but also construct step-by-step solutions that apply theorems appropriately, justify symbolic transformations, and estimate tight bounds.
+Problems are framed in natural language and decomposed into two automatically checkable subtasks—**bound estimation** and **relation prediction**—allowing fine-grained assessment of reasoning accuracy beyond surface-level correctness.

+In addition, we also conduct a **systematic empirical study** that exposes a pronounced gap between LLM performance and mathematical rigor, highlighting avenues for future research.

 ### Dataset Overview
 The table below provides the statistics of **IneqMath**, along with the bound and relation subtasks.